ryananderson27/ProgProjects/documents/ProjectGroupReport_1.md

 Besides finishing nearly all tasks created for the first iteration, we have moved a couple tasks from iteration 1 to iteration 2:
  - SSO login
- - Index page for faculty members
+ - Index page for students and faculty members

+These are currently high priority tasks for us.
 Also, we decided to add AWS deployment to iteration 2.
+Otherwise, we remain confident in our existing product backlog.

 ----
 ## 5. Iteration 2 - Sprint Backlog